-It was great to visit this particular market because it didn’t feel touristic at all.
+It was great to visit this particular market on Buda food walk because it didn’t feel touristic at all.
 The market appeared to be primarily made up of locals gathering to do their shopping.
 We seemed to be visiting at peak season, as the stands were overflowing with tons of fresh fruits, berries, and vegetables.

 We passed various stands selling artisanal goods such as honey, cheeses, and row after row of cured meats.